pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         The public exponent.
 Alias for :attr:`public_exponent`.

-.. class:: AsymmetricSignContext
+.. class:: AsymmetricSignatureContext

     .. versionadded:: 0.2

     .. method:: update(data)

-        :param bytes data: The data you wish to pass into the context.
+        :param bytes data: The data you want to sign.

     .. method:: finalize()